coop152/obsidian-vaults/System Architecture (25212)/Part 1/First Half Summary.md

 If the speculation is wrong it will cost performance, but if it's right performance will improve.
 ## Lazy vs Eager
 - Lazy - don't start on something until it's needed.
-	- Efficient in effort, but can have poor latency
+	- Efficient in effort, but can have poor latency.
 - Eager - Try and do things before they're needed.
-	- Typically reduces latency, but may waste effort is something isn't required after all.
+	- Typically reduces latency, but may waste effort if something isn't required after all.
 	- May also do the 'wrong' thing, depending on what's being done eagerly.
 ## Synchronisation
 Important to present information in the original order, regardless of if it was calculated in that order or not.
 Examples include: